Debaucus/Telegram-Chat-Live-Backup/README.md

 ## What is this for?

 Telegram channels have both the ability to delete after X amount of time, some chats are heavily monitored.
-This tool allows a live download of any chat you are already in.
-(More on that later).
+This tool allows a live download of any chat you are already in (more on that later).
 Videos and Photos are also downloaded.

 The output is a HTML file which shows the messages in a Telegram format.

-## Supported so far:
+### Supported so far:

-[x] Chat messages
+- [x] Chat messages
-[x] Reply messages
+- [x] Reply messages
-[x] Video messages
+- [x] Video messages
-[x] Photo messages
+- [x] Photo messages
-[] Stickers (downloads but not displayed)
+- [] Stickers (downloads but not displayed)

 # How to use